MXR Micro Amp – Powerful Transparent Boost

 I would personally go for traditional overdrives and distortions to add some colour to my guitar tones rather than having the ability to boost the volume.

-Let’s start with a quick introduction to this legendary brand, MXR, for those who have never heard of it!
+Let’s start with a brief introduction to the legendary MXR brand for those who are unfamiliar with it.

 About MXR